thakurtanya/kontikilabsDevelopers/doc/source/GitHub-Pipeline.rst

 	.. image:: https://raw.githubusercontent.com/thakurtanya/kontikilabsDevelopers/master/images/example-2.png

 -	According to the context of the user query, the model successfully recognises the search product intent along with the confidence score.

 -	This model handles out-of-vocabulary words to some extent.
-	The term ‘out-of-vocabulary words’ refers to those words which are not present in the training data of the chatbot.
+	The term *‘out-of-vocabulary words’* refers to those words which are not present in the training data of the chatbot.
+	For example,
+	You trained with the sentence -

+					**I wanna to purchase apple mobile worth 60k**

-	For example, If you take a look at the example above, the parsed_value “799k” is not present in the training data used to train the “ecomm-bot” whose entity has been recognised accurately as “price”.
+	Now, take a look at the example and notice the input JSON that is formed based on the user query.
+	Even though the **parsed_value** “799k” is not present in the training data you have built, but the output recognises the entity accurately as “price”.

--	The CRF model was able to recognise the entity accurately, because it considers the sentence structure of the user query.
+-	The CRF model helps is recognising the entity accurately, because it considers the sentence structure of the user query.

--	If you’re familiar with other bot frameworks, then you might not have come across a key like “parsed_value”.
-The main goal	  to add this key in the response is to assist developers to directly use the “parsed_value” if needed.
+-	The main goal to add “parsed_value” key in the response is to assist developers to directly use the key where needed.
 	In the example above, the developer might need the exact value of entities such as “price” that is in the user query for further usage.
 In this case it’s “799k”.

 -	Also, if you’re an existing user of Alter NLU it needs to be pointed out that the “category” key in the response has been renamed to “name”.